schuyberg/dplaviz/README.md

 This is a prototype visual search interface that explores content from the [Digital Public Library of America](http://dp.la).
-It is desgned to provide an 'at-a-glance' visual overview of search results that allows a user to quickly assess whether or not their search was a success, and an intuitive means of narrowing the scope of the search.
+It is designed to provide an 'at-a-glance' visual overview of search results that allows a user to quickly assess whether or not their search was a success, and an intuitive means of narrowing the scope of the search.

 Built and tested with Google Chrome, may or may not work in other browsers.